Wildergames/blender-quick-exporter/README.md

 ## The 'Quick Exporter' Panel
-This addon is controlled from a single panel in Blender, located at: `Properties > Scene Tab > Quick Exporter`
+This addon is controlled from a single panel in Blender, located at: `3D Viewportt > Sidebar > Quick Exporter`

 This panel may be dragged above the other Scene Tab panels, for quick access